mans4321/Tower-Defense-Game/Code Standards.md

+#We are basing our code standards off Google' code standard at https://google.github.io/styleguide/javaguide.html
+There are slight changes but the majority of items are copied as is.
+That's why we are keeping the reference numbers

-2.1 File name
+##2.1 File name

 The source file name consists of the case-sensitive name of the top-level class it contains, plus the .java extension.

-4.1.1 Braces are used where optional
+##4.1.1 Braces are used where optional

 Braces are used with if, else, for, do and while statements, even when the body is empty or contains only a single statement.

-4.1.2 Nonempty blocks: K & R style
+##4.1.2 Nonempty blocks: K & R style

 Braces follow the Kernighan and Ritchie style ("Egyptian brackets") for nonempty blocks and block-like constructs: